furic/MLAPI-Demo/README.md

 Each prefab contains a `NetworkVariableInt` and change it every 30s.
 Their value can be checked on Editor inspector.
 This demostrates how MLAPI sync value automatically.

 ## Voice Chat
-This demo use [Steam Voice](https://partner.steamgames.com/doc/features/voice) to detech and send voice, see [`MultiplayerDemoPlayer`](Assets/Scripts/MultiplayerDemoPlayer.cs) for more details.
+This demo uses [Steam Voice](https://partner.steamgames.com/doc/features/voice) to detect and send voice.
+It may not be as good as other paid voice chat solution, but it's free and good enough for most game.
+See [MultiplayerDemoPlayer.cs](Assets/Scripts/MultiplayerDemoPlayer.cs) for more details.